 Ongoing training is important in all types of industries.
 From safety guidelines to operations of new processes or equipment, this requires the continued training of employees throughout an organization.
 To ensure that training is delivered appropriately and documented as needed, human resources departments will typically oversee planning, developing, and administering training sessions and materials.
 Entry level positions in this area allow for employees to assist in each of these functions.

-Organizations of all sizes manage employees, from hiring to termination.
-Assistants in employment management of a human resources department will develop and manage job postings, screen resumes and cover letters, call for reference and background checks, assist in employee evaluations, and other similar job functions.
+Organizations of all sizes manage employees from hiring to termination.
+Assistants in employment management of a human resources department will:

 An increasingly important part of many companies is developing programs that are designed to promote a positive environment of a company and improve employee satisfaction.
 As an assistant for managing organizational culture, a human resources employee might plan company picnics, employee appreciation events, and manage contests or dissemination of free event tickets and other similar incentives.
 In some cases, this area of the profession might also include handling employee complaints for everything from working conditions to harassment.